outfoxxed/impurity.nix/README.md

 $ IMPURITY_PATH=$(pwd) sudo --preserve-env=IMPURITY_PATH nixos-rebuild switch --flake --impure .#example-impure
 ```
 An alias or helper script is advised.

+Changes made to linked files will be applied to the files inside your configuration.
+To lock your configuration back to a pure state after changes have been made, just switch to your normal configuration with `impurity.enable` set to `false`.

 ### Creating Impurity Links
 impurity.nix adds an `impurity` attribute to the nixos module arguments.